jeffotoni/quick/README.md

 ```
 ---

-#### 📁 EMBED
+### 📁 EMBED - Embedded Static Files

-🔹 How Embedded Static Files Work
+### 🔹 How do embedded static files work?

-1. Static assets are compiled directly into the binary at build time (e.g., using Go’s embed package).
+1. Static assets (HTML, CSS, JS, images, etc.) are **compiled directly into the binary** at compile time, using the Go package `embed`.
-2. The application serves these files from memory instead of reading from disk.
+2. The application **serves these files from memory**, eliminating the need to access the disk.
-3. This eliminates external dependencies, making deployment easier.
+3. This **removes external dependencies**, making the deployment simpler and more efficient.

-:zap: Advantages of Embedded Files
+### ⚡ Advantages of using embedded files:

-- Portability: Single binary distribution without extra files.
+- ✅ **Portability** - The binary contains everything you need, no extra files.
-- Performance: Faster access to static assets as they are stored in memory.
+- ✅ **Performance** - File access is faster because files are already loaded in memory.
-- Security: Reduces exposure to external file system attacks.
+- ✅ **Security** - Reduces exposure to attacks because the file system does not need to be accessible.

-### Embedding Files
+### 🚀 How does Quick simplify this process?

-When embedding static files into a binary executable, the server does not rely on an external file system to serve assets.
-This approach is useful for standalone applications, CLI tools, and cross-platform deployments where dependencies should be minimized.
+The function `q.
+Static()` already handles the complexity of serving embedded files.
+Just call it with `embed.FS`.

-This example incorporates static files into the binary using the embed package and serves them using the Quick structure.
+The example shows how to serve static files with Quick and `embed.FS`

 ```go
 package main